hence-io/hence-inquisitor/README.md

       details: "This is an important decision..."
     }
     // Displays after the final prompt
-    footer: glush.ascii.spacer()
+    footer: inquisitor.ascii.spacer()
   },
   // Inquirer prompts
   prompts: [{
     type: 'list',
     name: 'option1',
-    // Glush extends gulp-util, so you have access to all it's defaults, like the colors object
+    // inquisitor extends gulp-util, so you have access to all it's defaults, like the colors object
-    message: "Select your option." + glush.colors.reset.dim('\n  See project documentation to for more information on Hence component types.'),
+    message: "Select your option." + inquisitor.colors.reset.dim('\n  See project documentation to for more information on Hence component types.'),
     // Display the detailed option values
     choices: _.values(options.option1),